 You must create event types before being able to use them in message templates.

 To create event types that will be processed by Adobe Campaign, follow the steps below:

-Go to the Administration > Platform > Enumerations folder of the tree.
+Browse to the Administration > Platform > Enumerations folder of Campaign explorer.

 Click Add to create an enumeration value.
 This can be an order confirmation, password change, order delivery change, etc.

 Each event type must match a value in the Event type enumeration.